AND101-Group15/digitalGameDeals/project_spec.md

 Required Features:

 - Search bar - searches name of game across multiple stores
-- filter results by isOnSale
 - displays games with information like if it's on sale, original price, sale price, rating, and store
-- order results from lowest price to highest price
+- Use mainactivity data that displays list of games to second activity that displays list of deals

 Stretch Features:
+- filter results by isOnSale
 - filter by store
+- order results from lowest price to highest price

 ### 2. Chosen API(s)